freedomofpress/securedrop-docs/docs/admin/reference/ssh_access.rst

    ./manage.py delete-disconnected-db-submissions

-Even when messages and files are completely removed from the application server, they may still exist in backups in an encrypted form.
-We recommend that you delete old backup files with ``shred``, which is available on Tails.
+Even when messages and files are completely removed from the Application Server, they may still exist in :doc:`backups </admin/maintenance/backup_and_restore>` in an encrypted form.

 Monitor Server
 ----------------